-* Note: See the numerous, extensive, excellent comments below.
+* Note: See numerous, extensive comments below.

-A bad idea is, for example, to undertake to do anything that will increase capacity for car traffic in cities, or something really stupid like spending public money to build high-tech elevated systems in cities in the global South or pretty much anywhere else as far as this observers concerned.
+A bad idea is, for example, to undertake to do anything that will increase capacity for car traffic in cities, or something really stupid like spending public money to build high-tech elevated systems in cities in the Global South (or pretty much anywhere else as far as this observer is concerned).
 Those are bad ideas.

-In later issues we will look at this from more positive angles, but with the intention of developing a range of views and recommendations on this important topic.
+In later issues we will look at this from more positive angles, with the intention of developing a range of views and recommendations on this important topic.
 Today however, we want to hear from you about the arguments against.
 Let’s have a look at what we have thus far (and please do take the time to review the comments just below which enrich this first draft considerably):

 1. Fairness.
 Some people’s transport needs may not be well-served by the public transport network, and yet they (as tax-payers) are forced to contribute to the cost of the service.
 At least in ideal economic models, user-pays systems lead to the most efficient allocation of scarce resources.
 Could the cost of paying for the public transport be better spent elsewhere?

 2. Financial sustainability.
-Any extension or improvement to the public transport service must be fully funded from the public purse: being free, it cannot recover part of its cost from increased farebox revenue.
+Any extension or improvement to the public transport service must be fully funded from the public purse: being free, it cannot recover part of its cost from increased fare box revenue.
 As patronage on the system increases, so does the cost of provision.
 This may create resistance to measures to improve public transport or promote public transport use.

 3. Crowding.
 Fares can be used to moderate demand.
 If cheaper fares are available off-peak, then people with more flexibility have an incentive to travel at off-peak times.
 This results in more effective use of limited resources.
 (Demand management is also used in telecommunications and energy markets.)
 It could be anticipated that a free service would be particularly crowded at peak times.